gravesoft/gravesoft.dev/docs/office_c2r_custom.md

 :::tip[Common errors]

+- Make sure you are entering those commands in command prompt (CMD) as admin.
 - File name extensions are hidden by default in Windows.
 Due to that, some people might incorrectly rename `Configuration.xml` to `Configuration.xml.xml` because `.xml` was not visible.

 :::